 Fresh-cut, uncooked fruits and/or vegetables are not permitted to be used in food products or used as garnishes for the product.
 Foods should be transported to the competition in a way that minimizes contamination and maintains the quality of the food (i.e. foods that are judged as frozen should remain frozen at all times).

-Recipes must be provided that identify all ingredients that were used in each part of the product.
-Any ingredient that could be a potential allergen must be clearly identified.
-Potential food allergens include but are not limited to, milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, soy, and sesame.
-Each food product must be labeled with the following information:
+Recipe must-be provided that identify all ingredients that were used in each part of the product.
+Any ingredient that could be a potential allergen must be clearly-identified.
+Potential food allergens include but are not limited to, milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, <a href="wheel-wh

-- Name - Address

-- Contact information (phone and/or email address) - •Date the food product was made (Food Preservation only)
+- Name - Address - Contact information (phone and/or email address) - •Date the food product was made (Food Preservation only)